dsci-151-spr24/final-project-ciantorno/data/README.md

 ## Methodology

 First, I made separate datasets for each list: `rolling_stone_2003` and `rolling_stone_2020`.
 I did this so that I could accurately visualize information that has to do with each list, and not all of the lists at once.
 Next, I created some visualizations for the gender distribution of artists on each list.
+For my first visualization, I used a bar graph to show the gender distribution of artists on the 2003 list.
+Then I made another bar chart to show the gender distribution of artists on the 2020 list to compare the two results.
+In order to show more specific data, I then displayed tables of gender counts for each list.
+The first ones are only exact numbers, and the second set of tables include percentages as well.
+Then, I did the same process, but for genre distribution.
+Finally, I wanted to compare the top ten of each list, to show which genres and artists made the top spots.
+Specifically, I wanted to show which genders and genres made the top ten.

+## Findings

+I found that there were more female artists and genres associated with different ethnic/racial groups in the 2020 Rolling Stones top 500 list than the 2003 list.
+Between 2003 and 2020, the amount of female artists over doubled, from 7.6%, to 18.6%.
+As for genres, between the 2003 and 2020 list, Hip-Hop/Rap albums, a historically Black genre, over doubled.
+R&B, Funk, and Latin albums also increased.
+Meanwhile, historically white genres either stayed the same, very slightly increased, or decreased on the 2020 list.